New Child Support Guidelines Enacted in 2022

 Modification requests must show grounds for filing, as well as noting the change in guidelines.

 Other instances where the Court may consider child support payment adjustments may be due to changes in insurance, childcare costs, and loss or gain of income.

-To obtain modifications to your existing child support payments, using an experienced divorce lawyer like Janice Yaw, Jason Lepley or Allison Grady at Lepley, Engelman, Yaw & Wilk, LLC is important.
+To obtain modifications to your existing child support payments, using an experienced divorce lawyer like Janice Yaw or Jason Lepley at Lepley, Engelman, Yaw & Wilk, LLC is important.
 They can help you submit your filing correctly and promptly.
 Filing as soon as possible is encouraged to obtain the greatest possible benefit because modifications may only be granted as of the date the request is filed with the Court.

 Experienced Divorce Attorneys Achieve Positive Results for Clients

 At Lepley, Engelman, Yaw and Wilk, LLC, our divorce attorneys recognize the many challenges that come along with a divorce.
 Though each case is different, our divorce attorneys in Pennsylvania have the experience and insight to help you achieve the best outcome.
 Our talented team will put our expertise to work for you and your child(ren).

 Contact us today to discuss your case and how to best obtain modifications to your existing child support.